crescent-Kumaratunge/DroneProject/README.md

   ]

-  2) Register a Drone - This POST method url will register a drone with given input.
+  2) Register a Drone - This POST endpoint will register a drone with given input.

   sample request url: http://localhost:8082/droneApi/registerDrone